Clinical Research Supply

 - Exosome and extracellular vesicle products occupy a regulatory space that depends on their intended use, manufacturing pathway, and whether they are covered under an active Investigational New Drug (IND) application.
 Products manufactured at FDA-registered 503B outsourcing facilities under cGMP can be supplied to licensed healthcare providers for office use under applicable law.
 For formal clinical trials, IND application support, and GMP lot release documentation are available through our research partnerships.

-- Which research areas show the strongest clinical evidence for exosome science?
+- Which research areas are most active for exosome and extracellular vesicle science?

 - What analytical characterization do ExaVeyra exosome products include?